Our free membership, business.com+, takes the pain out of choosing new business services.

 • The increased incidence of chronic and more expensive conditions, along with delays in medical services, necessitate longer, more frequent and more complex care.

-• A spike in the use of specialty drugs, including those for diabetes and weight loss, which drives up the costs of these medications.
+• A spike in the use of specialty drugs, including those for diabetes and weight loss, drives up the costs of these medications.

 Although deductibles are continuing to increase, there are also more cost-sharing options between employers and employees, Berzins explained.
 This increase in options means business owners can make more plans available to their employees than in prior years.
 In many cases, this has lowered the costs for employers.